-Therefore, exploring and finding out how biases affect our decision-making progress can greatly improve our abilities to hire the most qualified candidates for the job.
+Therefore, exploring and finding out how biases affect our decision-making progress can greatly improve our ability to hire the most qualified candidates for the job.

 Systemic bias is deeply rooted in the system

 Multiple studies around the world show how personal details such as gender, race and age can affect whether candidates will receive a callback or not.
-Results of those studies indicate that minority groups tend to be systematically overlooked.
-Even hearing someone’s name for the first time can trigger emotional responses in our brain and result in unconsciously forming an opinion about a certain candidate.
+The results of those studies indicate that minority groups tend to be systematically overlooked.
+Even hearing someone’s name for the first time can trigger emotional responses in our brains and result in unconsciously forming an opinion about a certain candidate.